thivy/azure-openai-js/README.md

 ![alt text](./images/app-demo.png)

-This is a fund [Next.js](https://nextjs.org/) project that demonstrates how to use[ Azure OpenAI](https://azure.microsoft.com/en-us/products/cognitive-services/openai-service/) with [OpenAI Node.js SDK](https://github.com/openai/openai-node).
+This is a fun [Next.js](https://nextjs.org/) project that demonstrates how to use[ Azure OpenAI](https://azure.microsoft.com/en-us/products/cognitive-services/openai-service/) with [OpenAI Node.js SDK](https://github.com/openai/openai-node).
 Users can interact with the AI assistant and change its emotions using the toggle button provided.

 ## Setup Instructions